dobanisola-scottlogic/scenario-2-20250908-135729/contestant/docs/tutorials-v2/3 - avoiding-collisions.md

 ## The Plan

-Currently the ants will move wherever you tell them to, even if it results colliding into a wall or each other.
+Currently the players will move wherever you tell them to, even if it results colliding into a wall or each other.
 We will add some logic to prevent this.

 ## Code Updates

 ### Tracking the next positions

-We will maintain a list of positions that our ants will occupy on the next turn, so that we can make sure no position is occupied by 2 ants.
+We will maintain a list of positions that our players will occupy on the next turn, so that we can make sure no position is occupied by 2 players.
 Add

 `private List<Position> nextPositions;`

-as an instance variable, and also initialise it with `nextPositions = new ArrayList<>();` at the beginning of `makeMoves`, as we need to clear this list at the beginning of every turn, since it represents the positions our ants will occupy on the following turn.
+as an instance variable, and also initialise it with `nextPositions = new ArrayList<>();` at the beginning of `makeMoves`, as we need to clear this list at the beginning of every turn, since it represents the positions our players will occupy on the following turn.

-We will add a method called `canMove` which will determine whether a given ant is able to move in a specific direction.
+We will add a method called `canMove` which will determine whether a given player is able to move in a specific direction.
 It will return _True_ only if the move

-- Would not result in crashing to another ant on the same team (through our use of `nextPositions`)
+- Would not result in crashing to another player on the same team (through our use of `nextPositions`)
 - Would not result walking into water

 ```